AmeinAlmoughrabi/scout/README.md

 # How to run:

-1. cd into Scout folder and run "expo start"
+1. cd into client folder and run "expo start"
 2. open a new terminal and run "npm start"

 server and client will now be running